 The League won a injunction on the law in Dane County Circuit Court on March 12, 2012, and the other case won a separate injunction a couple of months later.
 The State appealed both rulings, and the cases were assigned to two separate districts of the Wisconsin Court of Appeals.
 The injunction in the League of Women Voters case was reversed in May 2013 by the Appeals Court District IV.
 The League petitioned the state Supreme Court for a review of that ruling, which we believe is flawed.
-The injunction in the NAACP/Voces de la Frontera lawsuit is still in effect.

-IMPACT: Because of the injunctions won in state court, no Wisconsin voters were disenfranchised by the voter ID law in five elections in 2012 and 2013, including the high-turnout Presidential election.
+Impact of the League of Women Voters' voter ID lawsuit: Because of the injunctions won in state court, no Wisconsin voters were disenfranchised by the voter ID law in five elections in 2012 and 2013, including the high-turnout Presidential election.
 The federal injunction is expected to have national impact.